• Home

 To shut down:

-To fully uninitialize the C/C++ SDK resources, you must use close.
+If you are using the C binding, you must specifically close the client.
 The operation blocks until all resources are free.

 To shut down: